ukyzky/eurorack/README.md

 The X external clock input mode setting is saved to non volatile memory.

-> Notes:
->
-> When the X external clock alternative mode is active, please connect jack to X external clock input socket (not necessary signal but necessary jack).
-If no connection, deja vu lock will become unexpected behavior.

 1. Type1

   - X external clock input works as T trigger rising edge reset mode.
 When trigger/gate rising edge signal detected at X external clock input, internal T and X sequence are resetted.